Yingrjimsch/arcc_hitchhikers/README.md

 -> The correct logic is more general.

-Assumption: If we find the most general solution that can solve a set of problems, it must be able to solve the task.
+Assumption 2: If we find the most general solution that can solve a set of problems, it must be able to solve the task.

+TODO: Find out if this assumption is correct.

 We seem to need a way to be able to find out if this code is general or not.